ggerganov/llama.cpp/examples/embedding/README.md

-# llama.cpp/example/embedding
+# jarvis.cpp/example/embedding

-This example demonstrates generate high-dimensional embedding vector of a given text with llama.cpp.
+This example demonstrates generate high-dimensional embedding vector of a given text with jarvis.cpp.

 ## Quick Start